 Can't Put it in a Dishwasher

-If you put a ceramic nonstick pan in the dishwasher it probably won't produce any unsafe results.
+If you put a ceramic nonstick pan in the dishwasher it probably won't have any unsafe results.
 But the honest truth is that we really don't know for sure--so you should err on the side of caution, and not do it.

 Safety and Health Issues